Ashish-simpleCoder/classic-react-hooks/apps/doc/hooks/use-intersection-observer.md

 # use-intersection-observer

-A React hook that provides a declarative way to observe element visibility using the [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) API.
+_`use-intersection-observer`_ is a declarative React hook that simplifies observing element visibility using the native Intersection Observer API.

+It abstracts observer creation, lifecycle management, and cleanup while remaining fully type-safe.
+The hook supports dynamic property naming, one-time observation, and all standard observer options.
+It also gracefully handles unsupported environments by avoiding observer creation and warning in development.

 ::: danger Important